wp-plugins/flickr-me/readme.txt

 = 1.0.4 =
 * Changed text domain name space and updated language files
 * Added error handling when variable is an instance of WP_Error

+= 1.0.5 =
+* Updated widget to be compatible with WordPress 4.3